erlend-sh/gitbook-wiki/en/README.md

 English content in here yo.
+But, what's going on with that other readme?